briantan050/TELUS_IoT_Getting_Started/README.md

 ### Create Your IoT Device

 The next step is to create an IoT Device instance within your IoT Hub, this will be mapped directly to the physical IoT Device you are using.
-Open your IoT Hub then, from the left-pane, select “IoT Devices”, then click the “Add” button to create your new device.
+* Open your IoT Hub
+* From the left-pane, select **IoT Devices**
+* Then click the **Add** button to create your new device.

 ![alt text](images/iot_hub_new_device.png)

-Give your new device a name that is relevant to your project, this will be how you will identify the source of the data sent to your Hub.
-Leave the other settings as-is (“Symmetric Keys” selected and “Auto-generate keys” checked).
-Click “Save”.
+* Give your new device a name that is relevant to your project, this will be how you will identify the source of the data sent to your Hub.
+* Leave the other settings as-is (“Symmetric Keys” selected and “Auto-generate keys” checked).
+* Click **Save**.

-Now that your IoT device is created, click it to bring up its “Device Details” screen.
-From this screen copy the “Connection String - primary key” and store it with the primary key you copied earlier from the IoT Hub creation step.
+* Now that your IoT device is created, click it to bring up its “Device Details” screen.
+* From this screen copy the **Connection String - primary key** and store it with the primary key you copied earlier from the IoT Hub creation step.

 ![alt text](images/iot_device_connection_string.png)

-This primary key will be loaded to your IoT device to secure the communications channel between it and your IoT Hub.
+* This primary key will be loaded to your IoT device to secure the communications channel between it and your IoT Hub.

-At this point we have everything we need to complete the configuration of your TELUS LTE-M IoT Starter Kit, so we’ll jump back there.
+* At this point we have everything we need to complete the configuration of your TELUS LTE-M IoT Starter Kit, so we’ll jump back there.

 ### Configure Your IoT Device for Azure